snowplow/data-models/web/v1/bigquery/sql-runner/sql/custom/README.md

 The simplest means of assuring that everything is run in the correct order is to run all relevant `99-complete` steps at the end of the model, in the order demonstrated in the `../../configs/example_with_custom.json` configuration.

-Snowplow Insights customers running on orchestration need only ensure that dependencies are specified in the config file.
+Snowplow BDP customers running on orchestration need only ensure that dependencies are specified in the config file.

 ## Producing custom tables